USStudiesCentre/ussc/README.md

 {r dev='cairo_pdf'}

+Remember to remove "dev='cairo_pdf'" if you knit to Word or HTML as well.

 To write a report using USSC fonts, download ussc_fonts.css.
 It can be found in the CSS folder.
 Add the file to the yaml in your R markdown file.
 Note: the fonts in the CSS file must be the same as those in font book.
 ```